-OCGlobal culminated in a number of ambitious pledges made, not least of which was the co-sponsors and Transparency International Clean Contracting Manifesto on Public Procurement, Infrastructure and Sustainable Development.
-Among other things, this recognises the economic benefit and significant investment of infrastructure and consequent loss that the sector experiences due to corruption.
-Our work with the co-signatories will also extend beyond the Manifesto.
+#OCGlobal culminated in a number of ambitious pledges, not least of which was the co-sponsors and Transparency International launching the Clean Contracting Manifesto on Public Procurement, Infrastructure and Sustainable Development.
+Among other things, this recognises the significant investment in infrastructure and the consequential losses that the sector experiences due to corruption.
+Our work with the cosignatories will also extend beyond the Manifesto.
 With OCP we are developing a new open data standard on infrastructure which builds on the CoST Infrastructure Data Standard and the OCP Open Contracting Data Standard.
 With Transparency International we are supporting the development of a new Integrity Pact for Infrastructure - a tool which commits contracting authorities to comply with best practice and commitments.
 And with Hivos we are working together on our CoST Guatemala and Malawi programmes.

-Hamish Goldie-Scott, CoST Technical Adviser (left) and Gilbert Sendugwa Senior Regional Manager for Africa (second left) share experiences with #OCGlobal participants.
+Hamish Goldie-Scott, CoST Technical Adviser (left) and Gilbert Sendugwa, Senior Regional Manager for Africa (second left) share experiences with #OCGlobal participants.